Tuition Gift Tax Exclusion: How It Helps You Pay for College and Save on Taxes

 How the tuition gift tax exclusion works

-The tuition gift tax exclusion only applies to tuition payments.
-Money that is gifted to a child for other college expenses, such as books, supplies, room and board costs, do not qualify for the exclusion.
-According to the College Board’s 2018 Trends in College Pricing report, non-tuition expenses made up about 60% ($15,660) of the total budget for students who attended a 4-year in-state public college.
+The tuition gift tax exclusion only applies to payments for tuition expenses.
+Money gifted to a child for other college expenses, such as books, supplies, and room and board costs, does not qualify for the exclusion.
+According to the College Board’s 2024 Trends in College Pricing report, non-tuition educational expenses made up about 60% ($18,300) of the total budget for students who attended a 4-year in-state public college.

 Financial aid impact

-A tuition payment made directly to the college will reduce the student’s eligibility for need-based financial aid, but the actual impact will depend on the college.
-Most colleges treat a direct tuition payment as cash support, but some financial administrators argue that direct tuition payments fit the definition of estimated financial assistance.
+A tuition payment made directly to the college may affect the student’s eligibility for need-based financial aid, but the actual impact will depend on the college.
+Most educational institutions treat direct tuition payments as cash support, though some financial administrators classify them as estimated financial assistance.

-Cash support is counted as untaxed income on the Free Application for Federal Student Aid (FAFSA).
-A student’s need-based financial aid eligibility is reduced by as much as 50% of the amount of their untaxed income.
+With recent FAFSA changes, cash support is no longer counted as untaxed income on the Free Application for Federal Student Aid (FAFSA).
+Previously, this could reduce a student’s need-based financial aid eligibility by up to 50% of the amount of their untaxed income.
+These changes provide more flexibility for families contributing to a student’s education.

 529 plans and gift taxes

-Grandparents who want to make a larger 529 plan contribution may front-load up to $80,000 ($160,000 if married filing jointly) with 5-year gift-tax averaging, assuming no other gifts are made to the same child during that time period.
-With 5-year gift-tax averaging, or superfunding, individuals may contribute between $16,001 and $80,000 by treating the contribution as though it were spread evenly over a 5-year period.
+In 2025, Grandparents who want to make a larger 529 plan contribution may front-load up to $95,000 ($190,000 if married filing jointly) with 5-year gift-tax averaging, assuming no other gifts are made to the same child during that period.
+With 5-year gift-tax averaging or superfunding, individuals may contribute between $19,001 and $95,000 by treating the contribution as though it were spread evenly over a 5-year period.

 With this strategy, grandparents who are 529 plan account owners may shelter a significant amount from their taxable estate while retaining control of the assets.
-However, if the grandparent dies within the 5-year period, the contribution is not considered a completed gift and a portion of the contribution will be added back to their estate.
+However, if the grandparent dies within the 5-year period, the contribution is not considered a completed gift, and a portion of the contribution will be added back to the estate.

 A good place to start: